Digital Accessibility Committee

 Always turn on Closed Captions in any zoom meeting or webinar

-Keep side conversations in the chat to a minimum
+Keep side conversations in the public chat to a minimum

 Publications